Queue (hairstyle)

-The requirement that Han Chinese men and others under Manchu rule give up their traditional hairstyles and wear the queue was met with resistance, although opinions about the queue did change over time.
+The edict that Han Chinese men and others under Manchu rule give up their traditional hairstyles and wear the queue, the Tifayifu, was met with resistance, although opinions about the queue did change over time.
 Han women were never required to wear their hair in the traditional women's Manchu style, liangbatou, although that too was a symbol of Manchu identity.

-In the 18th century, both soldiers and sailors of western nations wore their hair pulled back into a queue, but the fashion was abandoned at the start of the next century.

 Predecessors and origin

+The queue hairstyle predates the Manchus.
+The Chinese word for queue, bian, meant plaited hair or a cord.
+The term bian, when used to describe the braid in the Manchu hairstyle, was originally applied by the Han dynasty to the Xiongnu.
+Jurchen people wore a queue like the Manchu, the Khitan people wore theirs in Tartar style and during the Tang dynasty, tribes in the west wore braids.

-The Xianbei and Wuhuan were said to shave their heads while Xiongnu had queues.
-Other evidence from Chinese histories indicate that the Tuoba or Tabgach grouping of the Xianbei wore braids since they were called "braided" by the southern Chinese.
+The Xianbei and Wuhuan were said to shave their heads, while Xiongnu had queues.
+Other evidence from Chinese histories indicate that the Tuoba or Tabgach groups of the Xianbei wore braids, since they were called "braided" by the southern Chinese.
 However, their hairstyle is hidden in depictions due to a hood they wore.
-Among the records of the southern Chinese dynasties, the Liu Song dynasty's history called them "braided caitiff" suolu, while the Southern Qi's history said they wore their "hair hanging down the back" (pifa) and called them suotou "braided".
+The Liu Song dynasty's records called them "braided caitiff", suolu, while Southern Qi's history said they wore their "hair hanging down the back" (pifa), and called them suotou, "braided".
 A braid of hair was found at Zhalairuoer in a Tuoba grave.

-Han Chinese also made barbarians undo their queues when conquering them.
+Han Chinese also made the peoples they conquered undo their queues.
 To show submission to the Han Chinese of the Sui dynasty, the people of Turfan (Gaochang) undid their queues, as did the Göktürks upon surrendering to the Tang dynasty.
 Hairstyles showed affiliation to a tribal confederation or dynasty.
-Xianbei people among foreigners are depicted on paintings with their rear heads showing a small queue in the Western Wei cave 285 at the Mogao Caves in Dunhuang The queue was far older than the Manchus.
-The Chinese word for queue, bian, meant plaited hair or a cord.
-Bian used to describe the braid in the Manchu queue hairstyle was originally applied by the Han dynasty to the Xiongnu.
-Jurchen people wore a queue like the Manchu, the Khitan people wore the Tartar style and during the Tang dynasty, tribes in the west wore braids.
+In the Western Wei cave 285 at the Mogao Caves in Dunhuang, Xianbei people are depicted with small queues hanging from their necks.

-After overthrowing the Mongol Yuan dynasty, The first Ming dynasty emperor Zhu Yuanzhang passed a law on mandatory hairstyle on 24 September 1392, mandating that all males grow their hair long and making it illegal for them to shave part of their foreheads while leaving strands of hair which was the Mongol hairstyle.
+After overthrowing the Mongol Yuan dynasty, Zhu Yuanzhang, the first Ming emperor passed a law on mandatory hairstyle on 24 September 1392 mandating that all males grow their hair long and making it illegal for them to shave part of their foreheads while leaving strands of hair, which was the Mongol hairstyle.
 The penalty for both the barber and the person who was shaved and his sons was castration if they cut their hair and their families were to be sent to the borders for exile.
-This helped eradicate partially shaved Mongol hairstyles and enforced long Han hairstyle.
+This helped eradicate the partially shaved Mongol hairstyles.